worseTyler/MarkdownBlogs/2016/04/xamarin-forms-enumbindablepicker/index.md

+## Solution to Absense of BindablePicker From Xamarin Forms
+#
 One of the controls missing from Xamarin Forms is a “BindablePicker” that allows you to dynamically bind an ItemsSource and SelectedItem from your view model.
 Fortunately, the Xamarin forums provide a solution to this problem found here:

 https://forums.xamarin.com/discussion/30801/xamarin-forms-bindable-picker